Will-Gale/Python-Instagram-Bot/README.md

 # Python-Bot
-Python bot used to simulate organic account growth.
+Python bot used to simulate organic account growth and interactions using the InstaPy library/API.